Exploring Herzberg’s Motivation Theory In The Workplace

 Special Offer – Course Packs Only $10.00 Each

-2. Hygiene Factors: These factors are extrinsic to the actual work itself and are related to the work environment and conditions.
+2. Hygiene Factors: These factors are extrinsic to the work itself and are related to the work environment and conditions.
 While their absence can cause dissatisfaction, their presence alone does not lead to long-term motivation.
 Hygiene factors include:

 a.
 Salary and benefits: Fair compensation and adequate benefits.